nuthanc/react/streams/client/README.md

 * Pull up Network requests in Chrome, filter by XHR
 * Error because we didn't bind the callback function onSubmit with an arrow function
 * After submitting, we see that entry in api db.json

+### Dispatching Actions After Stream Creation
+* Complete the await in createStream action creator
+* In types.js file, export CREATE_STREAM
+* In actions index.js, import CREATE_STREAM and dispatch the action